-It’s a rule that I try to make a Hackintosh on every laptop I buy, and with the ThinkPad L14 it couldn’t have been different.
-Fortunately, many things are working on macOS Sequioa.
+It’s a rule of mine to try making a Hackintosh on every laptop I buy, and the ThinkPad L14 was no exception.
+Fortunately, many things are working on macOS Sequoia.

 ThinkPad hardware varies drastically depending on the model, so I’ll emphasize that mine is a ThinkPad L14 Gen 3 with the following specifications: